julianperrott/WowClassicGrindBot/README.md

 * Added a new input system to handle modifier keys
 * Support more 4:3 aspect ratio based resolution
 * Added lot path profiles including TBC
+* System wide DPI should work from win 7
+* Added basic support for Hunter, Shaman classes
+* More Pet support
+* Exclude ammo pouch and quiver from containers
+* ActionBarSlot usable
+* Retrive ActionBarSlot power cost to get more precise resource usage

 # Issues and Ideas